Central H-spaces and banded types: Bands and torsors

 \subsection{Tensoring bands}

 In this section, we will construct an H-space structure on $\BAutpl(A)$, where we continue to assume that $A$ is a central type.
 This H-space structure is interesting in its own right, and also implies that $\BAutpl(A)$ is itself central.
 It that follows that $A$ is an infinite loop space.
+The tensor product of banded types is analogous to the classical tensor product of torsors over an abelian group.
+An account of the latter is given in \cref{ss:G-torsors}.

 This elementary lemma will come up frequently.

 \begin{lem} Let $P : \BAutpl(A) \to \Type$ be a set-valued type family.
 Then $\prod_{X_p} P(X_p)$ is equivalent to $P(\pt)$. \end{lem}

 \begin{proof} Since each $P(X_p)$ is a set, $\prod_{X_p} P(X_p)$ is equivalent to $\prod_{X:\Type} \prod_{p : A = X} P(X_{\trunc{p}_0})$.
 By path induction, this is equivalent to $P(A_{\trunc{\refl}_0})$, i.e., $P(\pt)$. \end{proof}